BrRoman/accenteur/README.md

 Hence the result in the output field: 'Dómine|Domíne'.

+# Data
+The file `accenteur/accenteur_data.js` contains all the data necessary to accentify a latin word (models, roots and terminations).

+The folder `accenteur/sources/` contains the raw data files extracted from Collatinus (`models.la` and `lemmes.la`) and a script to convert them into JS Objects and write these Objects in the file `accenteur/accenteur_data.js`.

+# Resources

+On [latin-ecclesiastic-accents](https://github.com/gregorio-project/latin-ecclesiastic-accents), you will find the rules of the latin accentuation and a corpus of latin accented texts.

 # Thanks

 Great thanks to Philippe Verkerk from Collatinus for its counsels, patience and encouragements.